ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 - `cursor: pointer;`: This declaration will change the image that is presented as the cursor. `pointer` provides a little hand that looks like it's pointing with its finger.
 If you're interested in learning about other cursors you could use, check out [this resource](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor).

 **GitHub**:
-1. The button only has an outline - it's not filled in with the same color
+1. The button only has an outline; it's not filled in with the same color
 2. The button has rounded corners
 3. When a user hovers over a button, the cursor changes from an arrow to a pointer finger